zjuls/spgp/README.md

 # SPGP
-The code implementation of &lt;&lt;Training Deep Convolutional Spiking Neural Networks with Spike Probabilistic Global Pooling>>
+The code implementation of SPGP method.